Dasarro/AI-CSP/README.md

 |BF|50|5ms|103.8**s**|23.8s|38.2s|66|1007877|246130|385211|

 ![Time comparison](./images/chart1time.png)
 At the beginning, the time needed is negligible.
 After 35 variables, we can see how the time grows exponentially.
-Forward checking significantly reduses the time needed to produce the result, but its grow is also exponential.
+Forward checking significantly reduces the time needed to produce the result, but its growth is also exponential.
-> It is worth to mention that complexity of the problem **heavily** depends on a specific problem.
+> It is worth mentioning that the complexity of the problem **heavily** depends on a specific problem.
 It evidently correlates to number of processed variables but as we can see from minimal and maximal time and also the standard deviation in the last tries, one execution can be even **20000** times longer than the other (e.g. in BF on 50 nodes – 5ms vs 103.8s).
-In order to make more precise research, much more tries for each number of nodes should be performed (as opposed to current 10 tries per each node number and algorithm).
+In order to make more precise research, much more tries for each number of nodes should be performed (as opposed to the current 10 tries per each node number and algorithm).
 Nevertheless, the trend is pretty clear.

 ![Assignments comparison](./images/chart1assignments.png)
-Here we can see how big advantage in case of assignments number forward checking does provide – it almost seems like a linear function.
-However, taking a closer look on this chart also shows exponential nature of the growth.
+Here we can see how big advantage in case of assignments number forward checking does – it almost seems like a linear function.
+However, taking a closer look on this chart also shows the exponential nature of the growth.
 ![Assignments FC](./images/chart2assignments.png)
-It is worth to mention that forward checking, besides of being much better at time and assignments number, has also its drawbacks – the memory usage.
+It is worth mentioning that forward checking, besides being much better at time and assignments, has also its drawbacks – the memory usage.
 The historical data about the domains will be stored for each variable times the number of variables, which means that there is a quadratic growth in the memory usage.

 #### 3 colours case:
-In case of colouring the map with only 3 colours, time and performed assignments are not so much important.
-Time and assignments of a single successfully performed colouring is negligible since we are working on low number of nodes due to the another problem – probability of successful colouring.
+In the case of colouring the map with only 3 colours, time and performed assignments are not so important.
+Time and assignments of a single successfully performed colouring is negligible since we are working on a low number of nodes due to the other problem – probability of successful colouring.
 We did not have to deal with such a problem before, because it is guaranteed that every map can be coloured with 4 colours, but it is a significant problem in case of 3 colours.
 Considering that, let us compare only the percentage of successful colourings depending on the iteration number.
 The algorithm does not matter there since the final result is dependent on a graph, not on the algorithm.

 |Number of nodes|Percentage of successful colourings|
 |--------------:|:---------------------------------:|